 Here are some grilling safety tips to keep in mind this season:

 You need to be mindful of where you place your grill because of the safety hazards that it presents.
-Knowing this, make sure your grill is set up away from your home and other objects.
+Make sure your grill is set up away from your home and other objects.
 Practice grilling safety by maintaining at least 10 feet of distance between your grill and other items.

 Furthermore, use your grill out in the open air and not indoors, in a tent, or in another similar structure.
-You want the flames and the fumes it produces to have open space.
+You want the flames and the fumesto have open space.
 For propane grills, you especially want to avoid enclosed areas because they increase the risk of carbon monoxide poisoning.

 Leaving an active grill unattended is one of the biggest fire safety hazards.
 Just as you should remain at the stove when cooking, you need to stay with an active grill.
 If you need to leave, even momentarily, make sure someone is there to watch the grill.
 In the event something goes wrong, you want to make sure someone is there to respond to the situation right away.